TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 3. Type in the *Title* of the incident (*e.g. Polling Station not open, Voter Intimidation etc*), the *Location* of the Incident and a brief note describing the incident.
 Set the veracity and status fields as applicable.

-### Editing an Incident
+### Editing a Group

-Verifiers can always update the status of incidents by editing them.
+Verifiers can always update the status of groups by editing them.
 It is recommended that you keep a log of the actions taken while confirming or denying veracity in the notes section of an Incident.
 To do this:
-1. From the incidents page, click the **blue edit pencil** at the end of the incident row (last column).
+1. From the groups page, click the **blue edit pencil** at the end of the incident row (last column).

     ![Editing an Incident](incident_editing.png)